 Pittsburgh Landlord Tenant Rights

-Pittsburgh and surrounding Allegheny County have ordinances that protect tenants from discriminations based on sexual orientation or gender identity/expression.
+Pittsburgh and surrounding Allegheny County have ordinances that protect tenants from discrimination based on sexual orientation or gender identity/expression.